zeljkovranjes/zeljkovranjes/README.md

 <br>
 <br>
 [Credential Manager](https://github.com/chomnr/simplecredentialmanager) — A terminal-based credential manager built with C# and .NET 7, utilizing an symmetric encryption algorithm (AES 256).
+## Contact
+If you would like to discuss or collaborate on any projects feel free to contact me at